XRPLF/xrpl-dev-portal/content/infrastructure/rippled/run-private-network-with-docker.md

         This file should be stored securely and not shared.

-    **Warning:** In a production or test environment you should follow best practices and store the generated keys in a secure, offline, and recoverable location, such as an encrypted USB flash drive.
-However, as this is an example for a local development set up, storing the keys on your computer is sufficient.
+    **Warning:** In a production or test environment you should follow best practices always and store the generated keys in a secure, offline, and recoverable location, such as an encrypted USB flash drive.
+However, as this tutorial is an example of a local development setup, storing the keys on your computer is sufficient.

 3. Copy the **public_key** value from the JSON output, and store it in a text file on your computer.